geospatialeco/GEARS/Intro_RS_Lab9.md

 ### Background and objective

 The objective of this lab is to familiarise yourself with 3D point cloud data.
-We will sue data that we collected last week on campus in the Boab court.We colelcted multiple scans with a Leica BLK360 laser scanner, and we will work with some of these today.
+We will sue data that we collected last week on campus in the Boab court.
+We collected multiple scans with a Leica BLK360 laser scanner, and we will work with some of these today.

 ![Figure 1.
 Leica BLK360 scanning](screenshots/leica.png)